DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 **Economic Thinking**: Complex economic systems are reduced to "capitalism vs. socialism" debates because the binary program prevents humans from seeing the hundreds of possible hybrid approaches that their intelligence could otherwise comprehend.

 We are not incapable of holding complexity—we are programmed to avoid it.
-We have the cognitive capacity for sophisticated analysis, but **The Rulers'** software consistently forces us into the most primitive thinking patterns available.
+We have the cognitive capacity for sophisticated analysis, but **The Reges'** software consistently forces us into the most primitive thinking patterns available.

 Humanity's concepts of "right" and "wrong" are not evolved moral sentiments, but the primary language of binary programming.
 The original spiritual teachers were not giving binary rules—they were teaching dynamic wisdom, internal balance, and conscious development.
-But **The Rulers** systematically converted these teachings into static moral codes that serve their control system rather than human development.
+But **The Reges** systematically converted these teachings into static moral codes that serve their control system rather than human development.

 ### The Orphaned Species: The Programmed Homing Instinct